The new Gods of esports are paralyzed from the neck down

 During rehabilitation in 2017, he met David Putrino, a physical therapist and neuroscientist at New York's Mount Sinai Hospital.
 Putrino, an Australian expat, heads up the Abilities Research Center, a laboratory devising innovative ways to use virtual reality and video games to improve patient health and rehabilitation.
 In addition, he's been exploring the limits of human performance, working with some of the best athletes in the world.

-Putrino, in his energetic Australian accent, says Scott was "an amazing athlete" prior to his injury.
+Putrino, in his energetic Australian accent, says Scott was an "amazing athlete" prior to his injury.
 The injury had devastated Scott, and so he turned to his doctors for help.
 Scott was eager to do something with his life, Putrino says, but he wasn't sure what.

 The two began brainstorming.
 During their discussions, Putrino discovered that something could be video games.
 Not only did Scott love them, he claimed to be a particularly talented player.
 Putrino wanted to see more.
 So the former skydiving instructor connected his QuadStick to a PlayStation 4 at the hospital.
 He loaded up NBA 2K, a basketball game, and challenged Putrino to a match.